Wuhan: Administrative divisions

 The sub-provincial city of Wuhan currently comprises 13 districts.
 As of the Sixth Census of China in 2010, the 13 districts comprised 160 township-level divisions including 156 subdistricts, 3 towns, 1 townships.

 Diplomatic missions

 There are four countries that have consulates in Wuhan:

-The current U.S. Consul General, the Honorable Mr. Jamie Fouss, was posted to Wuhan in August 2017.
+The current U.S. Consul General, Jamie Fouss, was posted to Wuhan in August 2017.
 The office of the U.S. Consulate General, Central China (located in Wuhan) celebrated its official opening on November 20, 2008, and is the first new American consulate in China in over 20 years.